DESCRIPTION

 Stop At: Ayers Rock Resort, 170 Yulara Dr, Yulara NT 0872, Australia

-After lunch, return to camp for some free time.
+Return to camp for some free time.
 Relax by the pool or engage in some of the activities at Ayers Rock Resort, such as a didgeridoo performance, a guided garden walk or discovering artifacts at the museum.
 Enjoy a tasty dinner at camp tonight.

 Today we only drive around 50km.
 You may walk up to 10km today if you do the full Uluru base-walk.
 However, shorter Uluru walks are available.